edgedb/edgedb-docker/README.md

 This image is intended for use in production, or as part of a development setup that involves multiple containers orchestrated by Docker Compose or a similar tool.
-Otherwise, using the `edgedb server` CLI on the host system is the recommended way to install and run EdgeDB servers.
+Otherwise, we recommend using the [`edgedb CLI`](https://www.edgedb.com/docs/guides/quickstart) to install EdgeDB and manage local instances.

 ## What is EdgeDB?